Cleveland Cavaliers: How their defense stifled the Champs

 Jokić started the fourth quarter but Denver’s coach Michael Malone waved the white flag halfway through the interval.
 The rest was a formality that left Malone upset.

 Malone said his team didn’t play hard enough.
-“With no Donovan Mitchell and no Caris LeVert, [it was a] great opportunity to get a win on the road and we just kind of acted like we can just show up and play.
+“With no Donovan Mitchell and no Caris LeVert, great opportunity to get a win on the road and we just kind of acted like we can just show up and play.
 The greatest disappointment with tonight’s stat sheet was the rebounding…”